learningcoding-pixel/tp/docs/UserGuide.md

 * `DOB` is the date of birth of the athlete in `YYYY-MM-DD` format.
 * `SCHOOL` is the school the athlete is affiliated with.
-* `ROLE` is the role or position of the athlete in the team.
+* `ROLE` is the role or position of the athlete in the team, only accepts alphanumeric characters and spaces.
-* `HEIGHT` is the height of the athlete in centimeters.
+* `HEIGHT` is the height of the athlete in centimeters, only accepts positive integers.
-* `WEIGHT` is the weight of the athlete in kilograms.
+* `WEIGHT` is the weight of the athlete in kilograms, only accepts positive integers.

 <box type="tip" seamless>